Thermal Imaging Solar Survey

-Detect and accurately locate costly string errors – found on solar farms using string inverters – that could otherwise affect the performance of an entire row.
+Accurately locate costly string errors – found on solar farms using string inverters – that could otherwise affect the performance of entire rows.

 iRed holds Permissions for Commercial Operations (PfCO No. 2082) from the Civil Aviation Authority (CAA), meaning our pilots abide by any laws and suitability’s set out by current UK legislation.
 In situations where environmental conditions exceed safety parameters, we operate a 102ft vehicle mounted mast capable of surveying wide open spaces and structures 7 stories high.

 During an infrared solar survey, our engineers use irradience meters to measure panels before inspection.
 This allows us to ensure that panels are operating at an optimum temperature for the detection of faults and issues.

 Our engineers hold PCN Category 2 & 3 thermal imaging qualifications – accredited by the British Institute of Non-Destructive Testing – which meet the requirements for undertaking infrared solar farm surveys to IEC 62446-3:2017: Non-Destructive Testing – Outdoor Infrared Thermography of Photovoltaic Modules and Plants and BS EN ISO 62446-1:2016 standards.